-What excites you most about working with Veterans Affairs?
+A big part of Booz Allen’s health portfolio is work for the Department of Veterans Affairs.
+What excites you most about working with that agency?
 What we’re doing is transformational in the way veterans receive their benefits.
 From health care to benefits delivery, we’re transforming the way the VA delivers these services today, whether it’s helping them reimagine health care in support of the Access to Care Act, helping them in transforming to next-generation IT to enable veterans to get access to benefits quicker.
 We’re implementing a veteran benefits management system and another program called veterans relationship management, which is one of the largest implementations of Microsoft Dynamics in the world.
 We’re enabling the VA to have better continuous contact with its veteran population.
 We’re part of one of the largest rollouts of mobile infrastructure to veterans and clinicians.
 We’re revolutionizing how services can be delivered to veterans.
 For me, these are more than just jobs or engagements.
 They’re having lasting impact for the veterans that we serve.

 Why is Booz Allen ideal for someone with your skills and expertise?
 I tell people all the time that Booz Allen is a large company that encouraged me to let my entrepreneurial bent shine through.
 I took the success factors I learned in small business and came here.
 Booz Allen is right for me because we’re allowed to be bold.
 We’re allowed to think differently.
 We’re not locked into certain lanes.
 We’re allowed to question the status quo, as long as you’ve got a plan to move forward.